ashmalzahra/Portfolio/README.md

 ## Getting Started

-Clone the repository to get start with project, then make sure to install dependencies in the linters file located in the [linter](https://github.com/Bateyjosue/linters-html-css/blob/main/.github/workflows/linters.yml) file
+Clone this repository to get started with the project, make sure to install dependencies in the [Linters](https://github.com/Bateyjosue/linters-html-css/blob/main/.github/workflows/linters.yml) file

 ### Setup